speeduino/wiki.js/configuration/VVT.md

 -   **Increased duty direction** - Sets the closed loop control direction.
 If higher solenoid duty advances cam, set this to "Advance".
 If on the other hand, more duty retards the cam, set this to "Retard".
 -   **Hold duty used** - In some VVT systems, specific solenoid duty is used to hold the current cam angle.
 Use this setting to enable the hold duty.
 -   **Hold duty (%)** - Set the desired cam angle holding duty.
 Usually around 50%.
+-   **Adjust fuel timing** - By enabling this, fuel injection timing is adjusted based on the cam angle.
+-   **Cam angle @ 0% duty(deg)** - This setting is used to bring the cam angle reading to usable 1-99 degrees range.
+First use Open Loop mode to figure out the cam angle reading at 0% duty and then switch to closed loop and write the open Loop 0% duty cam angle reading here.
+When doing that, the cam angle reading at 0% duty will show 0.
+Now you can fine tune this value so that the VVT angle reading is in the 1-99 range.
+You might need to adjust this value bigger amount if the cam angle reading goes to negative values when duty increases.
+For example if 100% cam angle reading is -35, lower this value at least by 36.
+So that the both ends of the adjustment are withing the 1-99 range.
+Also make sure that the cam angle readings stay withing the 1-99 range at higher RPM too.
+Belt strecth etc. can affect the cam angle reading, even though duty stays the same.
+-   **Minimum Cam angle(deg)** - Safety limit for minimum expected cam angle value.
+If cam angle gets smaller or equal to this, it triggers VVT error state, closed loop adjustment is disabled and VVT output duty drops to 0%.
+Start by using 0 degrees and fine tune if needed.
+-   **Maximum Cam angle(deg)** - Safety limit for maximum expected cam angle value.
+If cam angle gets bigger than this, it triggers VVT error state, closed loop adjustment is disabled and VVT output duty drops to 0%.
+Start by using 100 degrees and after everything is dialed in, set this to slightly higher value than the biggest cam angle reading is in your setup.
+### Second VVT Output
+-   **VVT2 Control Enabled** - To enable second VVT control.
+This uses mainly the same settings as the primary VVT control.
+For the settings that are available for VVT2, see descriptions above.
+Set this to Off if not used.
+> **Note:** Currently Closed loop VVT control for second VVT output is only available for missing tooth trigger pattern with single tooth on the cam.{.is-info}
+-   **VVT2 Trigger edge** - Set the second cam input to trigger on falling or rising edge.

 ## VVT duty cycle